VybCoding/OneWonderLake/README.md

 # One Wonder Lake - Civic Advocacy & Annexation Campaign

-A data-driven civic advocacy website powered by interactive geospatial analysis, resident interest tracking, and admin dashboard for campaign management.
+A data-driven civic advocacy website powered by interactive geospatial analysis, resident interest tracking, community Q&A, and admin dashboard for campaign management.

 ## 🎯 Mission